Top

 If a VGLI Claim Has Already Been Denied

-If a claim has been denied or significantly delayed, additional review may be required.
-Denied claims are governed by federal administrative procedures, and appeal rights are time sensitive.
+If a VGLI claim has been denied or significantly delayed, additional review may be required.
+Denied claims are subject to federal administrative appeal procedures, and appeal rights are time sensitive.

 Frequently Asked Questions About VGLI

 Yes.
-VGLI generally covers death by suicide and acts of war.?
+VGLI generally covers death by suicide and does not contain a suicide exclusion.

 No medical exam is required if enrollment occurs within the initial conversion period.
-Later applications may require proof of good health.
+Applications submitted later may require proof of good health.

 Yes.
-Veterans may reduce coverage amounts, which affects the benefit payable at death.
+Veterans may reduce coverage amounts, which directly affects the benefit payable at death.

 Free Case Evaluation Contact Us!